modelica/AsianModelicaConference2020/README.md

 # Conference Venue

 The conference will take place at Nihonbashi Takashimaya Mitsui Building near Tokyo station, which is easier to access through Metro and JR line.
-Detailed access information can be found at [Access](https://www.nihonbashi-takashimaya-mitsui.jp/en/access/)
+Detailed access information can be found at [Access](https://www.nihonbashi-takashimaya-mitsui.jp/en/access/).
+Preventive measures against the virus will be taken on the premise and up to 50% capacity of venue will be used for the conference.

 **Venue Address**